haviv/generate_parameters_docs/docs/actions/AddUserOrgUnit.md

-Action Name: AddUserOrgUnit
+# AddUserOrgUnit

 **Category:** User Management

 **Description:**

-The `AddUserOrgUnit` action is designed to manage and automate the process of assigning new organizational unit roles to a specific user within the Pathlock Cloud platform.
-This process involves identifying the user based on a given workflow instance, determining the new organizational unit (Org Unit) to be assigned, and dynamically attaching all relevant roles associated with that Org Unit to the user.
-The action utilizes the `ProfileTailorDataClassesDataContext` for database operations, fetching both the target user and Org Unit roles, and subsequently using the `ProvisionService` to apply these roles to the user in question.
+The `AddUserOrgUnit` action is designed to augment a user's profile by assigning new organizational unit roles within the Pathlock Cloud's identity management system.
+When an organization wants to update or assign a new department, project team, or any organizational unit to a user, this action ensures the user gets access to necessary resources by assigning the roles associated with the new organizational unit.
+The process involves querying the current user's information, identifying the new organizational unit, and assigning all roles related to that unit to the user.

 **Parameters:**

-*Basic:*
+_Basic Parameters:_

 - Name: Organization Unit Name
--   Description: The name of the organization unit whose roles are to be assigned to the user.
-This parameter is utilized to fetch the corresponding Org Unit and its related roles for the assignment process.
+  - Description: The name of the organizational unit whose roles are to be added to the user.
+This parameter is critical as it determines which roles are deemed necessary for the user based on their new or updated organizational alignment.
+The workflow retrieves this organizational unit's roles and assigns them to the user to ensure access is aligned with their responsibilities.
--   Default value: None
+  - Default value: N/A
   - Mandatory: Yes

-*Advanced:*

-_None_
+_Advanced Parameters:_

+N/A

 **Business impact:**

-Implementing the `AddUserOrgUnit` action within workflow automation significantly streamlines user management processes, ensuring users are promptly and accurately granted access based on organizational roles.
-This efficiency aids in maintaining robust access control, compliance with company policies, and minimizing potential security risks by assigning appropriate permissions automatically.
+Implementing the `AddUserOrgUnit` action streamlines the process of updating user roles in accordance with changes in their organizational unit assignments.
+It plays a pivotal role in ensuring that access management remains dynamic and reflects organizational changes, thereby maintaining security and compliance while enhancing productivity.
+By automating role assignment, it significantly reduces the administrative burden and potential errors associated with manual updates.

 **Example of usage:**

-To utilize the `AddUserOrgUnit` action in a workflow, an administrator might set up a self-service request for new employees to be automatically assigned roles associated with their organizational unit.
-Upon the creation of a new employee's user account, the workflow is triggered, executing the `AddUserOrgUnit` action with the specific Org Unit Name supplied, thus provisioning the relevant access rights without manual intervention.
+To assign a user to a new department 'Finance', the administrator would execute the `AddUserOrgUnit` action with the 'Organization Unit Name' parameter set to "Finance".
+This action would automatically query all roles associated with the 'Finance' organizational unit and assign them to the user, granting them access to all necessary resources without manual intervention.

 **Prerequisites:**

-- A valid workflow instance ID must exist.
-- The invoking user must have permissions to manage user roles within the system.
+1. The administrator executing the action must have sufficient permissions to modify user roles within the Pathlock Cloud system.
-- The `Organization Unit Name` parameter must correspond to an existing organizational unit within the system.
-- The system must have predefined roles associated with organizational units.
+2. The organization unit name provided must exist within the Company's organizational structure in Pathlock Cloud.
+3. The user to whom the roles are being assigned must exist in the system.

 **Error Handling and Troubleshooting:**

-- **Error**: Roles not assigned to the user.
-  - **Cause**: The specified Org Unit Name does not exist or has no roles associated with it.
-  - **Solution**: Ensure the Org Unit Name is correct and verify that roles are associated with this Org Unit in the system.

-- **Error**: User not found.
+- *Error:* User not found
-  - **Cause**: The workflow instance ID provided does not correspond to an existing user.
+  - *Cause:* The user ID provided does not match any user within the system.
-  - **Solution**: Check the workflow instance ID for accuracy and ensure that the user exists in the system.
+  - *Solution:* Verify the user ID and ensure that the user exists within the Pathlock Cloud system.

-For any persistent issues, verify the workflow configuration, check the system's connectivity and access rights, and refer to the system logs for detailed error messages.
+- *Error:* Organization Unit not found
+  - *Cause:* The specified organization unit name does not exist or is misspelled.
+  - *Solution:* Verify the organization unit name for accuracy and ensure it exists within the company's organizational structure in Pathlock Cloud.

+- *Error:* Role assignment failure
+  - *Cause:* Could be due to a variety of issues including system connectivity, permissions, or the roles no longer existing.
+  - *Solution:* Check system logs for detailed error messages.
+Ensure that the system is online, the executing user has adequate permissions, and the roles associated with the organization unit are valid and exist.